 A 401(k) plan offers higher annual deferral limits (similar to a Solo 401(k)) but annual testing requirements prevent the plan from skewing benefits towards “highly compensated employees”.
 If the plan fails testing, the employer may be required to disallow or refund excess contributions made by HCEs (even if under the IRS limit) and make extra additions to non-highly compensated workers accounts.
 Among other things, a low employee participation rate in the plan can cause it to fail testing.

 There are 3 tests plans may have to pass annually, if not a Safe Harbor Plan: Actual Contribution Percentage (ACP), Actual Deferral Percentage, and Top-Heavy testing.
-The testing process is complicated and you’ll need to rely on a 401(k) plan administrator to help.
+The testing process is complex and you’ll need to rely on a 401(k) plan administrator to help.

-For employers who have newly-eligible employees under the three-year rule, they will not be required to include those individuals in annual nondiscrimination and top-heavy tests.
+Employers who have newly-eligible employees under the three-year rule will not be required to include those people in annual nondiscrimination and top-heavy tests.
 Current legislation also suggests that employers won’t be required to make matching, profit-sharing, or Safe Harbor contributions to the accounts of long-term, part-time part employees.

 These 3 options can help most employers bypass annual testing requirements:

 - Safe Harbor 401(k) plan.
 With a safe harbor 401(k), the employer must make either mandatory contributions of 3% of pay to each eligible participant’s account (whether they are contributing or not) or matching contributions.
 There are a couple of ways to structure matching contributions but employees who max out the match can get up to 4%.
 The maximum compensation that can be considered for safe harbor or matching contributions is the covered compensation limit mentioned earlier.
-Safe Harbor contributions are immediately vested.
+Employees vest immediately in Safe Harbor contributions.

 - SIMPLE IRA or SIMPLE 401(k).
 Like the safe harbor plan, SIMPLE plans also impose minimum funding requirements.
 Refer to the section above for details.

 - SEP IRA.
-Contributions (if made) must be done on a nondiscriminatory basis.
-No testing is required.
+Contributions (if made) must be nondiscriminatory.
+No testing requirements.

 Other considerations when choosing a retirement plan for your company